szczyglis-dev/py-gpt/README.md

 ## Other requirements

-To operate, you need an Internet connection (for API connection), registered OpenAI account and an active API key, which must be entered in the program.
+For operation, an internet connection is needed (for API connectivity), a registered OpenAI account, and an active API key that must be input into the program.

 # Quick Start

 ## Setting-up OpenAI API KEY

-During the first run, you must configure your API key in the application.
+During the initial launch, you must configure your API key within the application.

-To do this, enter the menu:
+To do so, navigate to the menu:

 ``` ini
 Config -> Settings...